wp-plugins/add-to-any/README.txt

 == Screenshots ==

 1. Add to Any Share/Save button, featuring the Open <a href="http://www.shareicon.com/">Share Icon</a>
-2. Drop-down menu that appears instantly when visitors move the mouse over the Share/Save button
+2. Drop-down menu that appears instantly when visitors use the share button
-3. E-mail tab, with direct links to the most popular web-based e-mailers' auto-filled Compose page, a web-based sender for use with any e-mail address
+3. E-mail tab, with direct links to the most popular web-based e-mailers' auto-filled Compose page, a web-based sender for use with any e-mail address, and a link for desktop email clients
+4. Settings panel
+5. Color chooser for your Add to Any menus

 == Changelog ==

+.9.8.9:

+* wp_footer() detection
+* Replaced short form of PHP's open tags with long form to work around configurations with shortopentag disabled
+* Spanish translation (by <a href="http://pablo.poo.cl/" target="_blank">Pablo</a>)

 .9.8.8.4: